quintesse/PlayoVR/README.md

 ## Changelog

+ - 2018-08-07
+   - Updated to work with the latest version of all 3rd party dependencies
+   - 3rd party dependencies are _no_ longer part of the repository
+   - Fixed gun orientation
+   - Fixed/updated door handling
+   - Avatars now have a player name floating above them
+   - Updated configuration instructions
  - 2017-08-18
    - In the last update somehow all interactable scene objects were broken.
 Fixed now.
  - 2017-08-12